Legion of Griffin's: Seahawks select LB Shaquem Griffin - WDEF

 RENTON, Wash.
-(AP) — The Seattle Seahawks have selected Central Florida linebacker Shaquem Griffin in the fifth round of the NFL draft on Saturday.
+(AP) — The Seattle Seahawks selected Central Florida linebacker Shaquem Griffin in the fifth round on Saturday, reuniting the feel-good story of the NFL draft with his twin brother.

+Griffin lost his left hand to amputation when he was younger, and became the player everyone was hoping would get a shot in the NFL.
+He was a star at Central Florida despite playing with just one hand.
+He was the American Athletic Conference defensive player of the year in 2016 and the MVP of UCF’s Peach Bowl victory against Auburn last season when UCF went 13-0.

+“It’s just so much.
+I’m extremely blessed,” Shaquem said on a conference call.
+“It definitely was a tough three days.
+A lot of anxiety these few days, but I’m ready to get up there and go to work and start something great.”

 Griffin will be reunited with his brother Shaquill, who was a third-round pick of the Seahawks in 2017 and became a starter in his rookie season.
 The brothers played together throughout their youth and at Central Florida before Shaquill entered the NFL.